bufbuild/docs.buf.build/docs/build-systems/bazel.md

 $ bazel query 'kind(buf_breaking_test, //...)'
 ```

 This mimics running `buf breaking` on a module.
 This is the most accurate way to check for breaking changes.
-However, depending on multiple targets at once is an anti-pattern in bazel, so that's why we've provided package mode as an alternative.
+However, depending on multiple targets at once is an anti-pattern in Bazel, so that's why we've provided package mode as an alternative.

 #### Package mode